mindspore-ai/docs/tutorials/source_en/custom_program/operation/op_custom_aot.md

 AOT (Ahead-Of-Time) type of custom operators employ a pre-compilation approach, which requires network developers to manually write the source code files corresponding to the operator implementation functions based on specific interfaces.
 These source code files need to be compiled into dynamic link libraries (DLLs) in advance.
 During network runtime, the framework will automatically invoke and execute the functions contained within these dynamic link libraries.
 AOT-type custom operators support the CUDA language for GPU platforms and the C and C++ languages for CPU platforms.
 For the development of custom operators specifically on the Ascend platform, please refer to [AOT-Type Custom Operators(Ascend)](https://www.mindspore.cn/tutorials/en/master/custom_program/operation/op_custom_ascendc.html).

 In this tutorial, we provide several simple use cases of AOT-type custom operators on both CPU and GPU platforms as demonstrations.
-For more comprehensive examples of AOT-type custom operators, please refer to the [examples](https://gitee.com/mindspore/mindspore/blob/master/tests/st/graph_kernel/custom/test_custom_aot.py) section in the MindSpore source code.
+For more comprehensive examples, please refer to the [examples](https://gitee.com/mindspore/mindspore/blob/master/tests/st/graph_kernel/custom/test_custom_aot.py) section in the MindSpore source code.

 ## The Introduction to the General Usage Features of AOT-type Custom Operators